macrostack

 Hardware migration guide · Smart Home

-The 3 best free & open-source Proprietary Smart-Home Hubs alternatives
+The 3 best Proprietary Smart-Home Hubs alternatives

 Closed smart-home ecosystems (SmartThings, Amazon Alexa, Google/Nest) whose hubs route your home automation through a vendor's cloud — so your lights, locks, and cameras depend on someone else's servers staying online.